 We sell beef by the box (weighing about 12kg), jointed, bagged, labelled and (usually) fresh frozen.
 Each box contains either the rib of beef or the fillet (you choose which), 2-3 topside joints, a brisket, sirloin and rump steaks, braising steak, stewing steak and minced beef, and costs £149 (which works out at £65 cheaper than Waitrose, cut for cut).
 Sometimes you will find us selling individual cuts at a Food Festival or Farmers’ markets; these cuts will be sold at market price for each cut.
 In 2018 our organic Dexter beef was awarded Gold at the Taste of the West awards.

 We know the history of each of our animals in great detail and are able to vouch for the integrity of its meat.
 If you want to know more about it, please do not hesitate to email us.

-We can deliver our beef boxes locally to the farm, as well as in Bristol and Bath for free.
+We can deliver our beef boxes for free locally to the farm, as well as in Bristol.
 Delivery further afield can be arranged by courier.
 We are happy to help with cooking suggestions and recipes.